-This new facility will provide undergraduate and graduate coursework in marine biodiversity, conservation, resource management, advanced statistical analysis and associated disciplines.
-The facility will house the Center for Marine Biodiversity and Conservation (CMBC) and will be home to the research labs of Stuart Sandin and Jennifer Smith, experts in coral reef ecology and marine biodiversity.
+This new facility will support undergraduate and graduate coursework in marine biodiversity, conservation, resource management, advanced statistical analysis, and associated disciplines.
+It will house the Center for Marine Biodiversity and Conservation (CMBC) and will be home to the research labs of Stuart Sandin and Jennifer Smith, experts in coral reef ecology and marine biodiversity.
 The facility will feature a state-of-the-art saltwater research aquarium with seawater pumped directly from the Pacific Ocean.

 Ways to Support Research and